Amsterdam-AI-Team/PointCloud_Tree_Modelling/README.md

 ## Installation

 This code has been tested with `Python >= 3.8` on `Linux` and `MacOS`, and should likely work under Windows as well.
-There are two ways for installing the repository
+There are two ways for installing the repository:

 ### Using Docker-image
 To use this using the docker.
 Build the provide Dockerfile. code in development mode simply clone the repository and install the dependencies.
+Note if the image's platform (linux/amd64) does not match the host platform, significant drops in performance can occur.

 1. Clone the repository